google/asylo/README.md

 In the above example, we use the following Docker flags:

++   `--rm` is used to automatically delete the temporary container after the command completes so that unnecessary images don't persist on disk.
 +   `-v` is used to map local files to paths inside the container.
     -   The example project files are mapped to `/opt/my-project`.
     -   The local Bazel cache is mapped to `/root/.cache/bazel`, enabling